My daughter used to walk with her back against the wall.

 I’ve burned out twice in my 25 year career.

 And both times, perfectionism had it’s hand in it.
 Because perfectionism is exhausting.
-It’s a standard that moves every time you get close.
+It’s a standard that moved every time I got close.

 Done beats perfect every time.
 Not because quality doesn’t matter.
 It does.
-But a 90% proposal in front of a client beats a 100% proposal sitting in your drafts folder.
+But a 90% proposal in front of a client beats a 100% proposal sitting in my drafts folder.

 Grace is a business strategy.
 Every time I did something wrong, I had two choices — spiral or learn.
 The spiral cost me days.
 The learning cost me nothing.